HKalbasi/zngur/book/src/zngur.md

 # Zngur

 Zngur (/zængɑr/) is a C++/Rust interop tool.
-It tries to expose arbitrary Rust types, methods and functions, while preserving its semantics and ergonomics as much as possible.
+It tries to expose arbitrary Rust types, methods, and functions while preserving its semantics and ergonomics as much as possible.
 Using Zngur, you can use arbitrary Rust crate in your C++ code as easily as using it in normal Rust code, and you can write idiomatic Rusty API for your C++ library inside C++.

 ## Idea

-Rust and C++ are similar languages, but with some important differences.
+Rust and C++ are similar languages but with some important differences.
 Particularly:

-- Rust is a memory safe language with strong boundary between `safe` and `unsafe`, C++ is an unsafe language with no such difference.
+- Rust is a memory-safe language with a strong boundary between `safe` and `unsafe` declared using the `unsafe` keyword, C++ is an unsafe language with no such difference and keyword.
-- C++ has macro-like templates, which supports variadic, specialization and are checked at instantiation time.
-Rust generics on the other hand, are type checked at definition time using trait bounds.
+- C++ has macro-like templates, which support variadic, specialization and are checked at instantiation time.
+Rust generics, on the other hand, are type-checked at definition time using trait bounds.
 - Rust move is a `memcpy` with compiler support for not destructing the moved out of variable, but C++ move can execute arbitrary code.